Jan Yoors (1922-1977)

 In the 1960s Yoors deepened his interest in photography.
 To research Only One New York, his 1963 feature-length documentary film about the city’s ethnic diversity, he shot photographs that were collected in a book of the same name, published in 1965.
 He also returned to Europe to reestablish contact with those Gypsies who had survived he Holocaust.
 The pictures he took on this journey became an exhibition at the National Museum of Science in New York City and now illustrate the paperback edition of “The Gypsies”.

 During his life, Yoors’ tapestries were exhibited in numerous museums, galleries, and public buildings and were sold to major public collections.
-However, marketing his work was never a priority and a vast cache of his work now fills a New York apartment, where Marianne and Annebert continue to weave his unexecuted designs in a studio cluttered with hundreds of Jan Yoors’ tapestries, photographs, paintings, prints, and sculptures.
+However, marketing his work was never a priority and a vast cache of his work now fills a New York apartment, where Marianne and Annebert continued to weave his unexecuted designs in a studio cluttered with hundreds of Jan Yoors’ tapestries, photographs, paintings, prints, and sculptures.